Shadow Warrior 2: Reception

-Shadow Warrior 2 received "generally favorable" reviews, according to review aggregator Metacritic.
+Shadow Warrior 2 received "generally favorable" reviews from critics, while the PS4 version received "mixed or average" reviews, according to review aggregator website Metacritic.

 Zack Furniss's score of 7/10 on Destructoid described the game as: "Solid and definitely has an audience.
 There could be some hard-to-ignore faults, but the experience is fun."

 Jonathan Leack of Game Revolution awarded it 4 out of 5 stars saying that "Shadow Warrior 2 is in position to become Fall 2016's premier sleeper hit as not many gamers are talking about it, and there certainly isn't much in the way of a marketing campaign.
 Even then, its gameplay dynamics are so well executed that it could walk among this year's biggest games.
 If you're looking for a fun online co-op game to play with friends, this might just be the game for you.
 Just don't go in expecting a satisfying story."

-IGN's Leif Johnson gave the game a score of 8.6/10 with the consensus "Wang's stupid wisecracks kept me smiling from start to finish, and the variety of melee and ranged combat and the loot that dropped from it was satisfying enough that I came back with friends for more.
+IGNs Leif Johnson gave the game a score of 8.6/10 with the consensus "Wang's stupid wisecracks kept me smiling from start to finish, and the variety of melee and ranged combat and the loot that dropped from it was satisfying enough that I came back with friends for more.
 It's great fun in solo or in co-op, and its small degree of randomization is enough to keep the action fresh for at least a few runs."

 78/100 was James Davenport's score on PC Gamer and said "Shadow Warrior 2’s combat is gleefully expressive and varied but undermined by tired, dated humor."

 Carli Velocci's 5/10 score on Polygon stated that "Shadow Warrior 2 is a game about slicing and shooting through hordes of monsters and soldiers.
 It’s about as classic a setup as the shooter genre has in that regard.
 A player itching to hack up some demons could do a lot worse.
 But everything else about Shadow Warrior 2 feels hollow.
 The characters are lifeless, the jokes aren’t funny, the story is worthless, and the levels are repetitive.
 There might be a place for a 1997-style game in 2016 — something simple with a narrow focus that plays on many of the boring, sexist, and lazy traditions that gaming has left behind — but Shadow Warrior 2 isn’t nearly enough.